What is an Art Major?

-As an art major at Saint Joseph's University, you have the freedom to study the field through courses in art history, graphic design, painting, drawing, traditional photography, digital photography, sculpture, appropriated art, pottery, ceramics and mosaics.
+As an art major, you will have the freedom to study the field through courses in the following:

-You'll have access to campus studios featuring spaces dedicated to painting, drawing, photography, ceramics, sculpture and 3D mixed media courses, and will be taught by faculty who have exhibited their work in galleries and published their writings, including painters, ceramicists, photographers, sculptors and art historians.
+As an art major, you will have access to campus studios featuring spaces dedicated to painting, drawing, photography, ceramics, sculpture and 3D mixed media courses.
+You will be taught by faculty who have exhibited their work in galleries and published their research.
+The art department's talented faculty include painters, ceramicists, photographers, sculptors and art historians.

 During your senior year, you'll enroll in a year-long capstone course, which ends in an exhibition of your work in the University's professional gallery, or a presentation and paper representing original research.

-In addition to pursuing graduate and professional work in the arts, majors have developed careers in a wide range of art-related areas, including advertising, commercial photography, gallery and museum work, graphic/web design, interior design, fashion design, architecture and teaching.
+In addition to pursuing graduate and professional work in the arts, our graduates have developed careers in a wide range of art-related areas, including:

 - Graphic and web design

 How will Saint Joseph’s University Prepare You for a Career in Art?